All Products

 COPY target_table FROM '/path/to/data.csv' WITH CSV;

-Use this if you are confident the imported data is clean or if you plan to validate it later.
+Use this when you are confident the data is clean, or when you plan to validate it later.

-ENABLE CONSTRAINT ...
-NOT VALID skips validation of the newly imported data and only enforces the constraint on future changes.
+-- ENABLE ...
+NOT VALID skips validation of the imported data

 ALTER TABLE target_table ENABLE CONSTRAINT uq_target NOT VALID;